-- understand the structures and requirements of surveying, mapping and geoinformation technology; - apply the theories and techniques to general surveying and mapping tasks effectively, efficiently, and economically; - Analyse and make use the instrumental mechanics for evaluating the accuracy and precision attained; - follow new technology and development in the field of surveying and mapping and geoinformation technology.
+- understand the structures and requirements of surveying, mapping and geoinformation technology; - apply the theories and techniques to general surveying and mapping tasks effectively, efficiently, and economically; - 3.
+Analyze and make use the instrumental mechanics for evaluating the accuracy and precision attained; - follow new technology and development in the field of surveying and mapping and geoinformation technology.

-The master of engineering in survey engineering program (revised curriculume 1994) is a two-year program designed to respond social needs which keep changing according to technological advances.
-The program objectives are
+The master of engineering in survey engineering program (revised curriculum 1994) is a two-year program designed to respond social needs which keep changing according to technological advances.
+The program objectives are commenced in academic year 1999.

-- To allow more flexible curriculum structure in order to be more responsive to social needs and; - To produce graduates highly capable in both theory and practice; - To study and research in fields related to survey engineering and mapping, in order to improve the quality of the graduates.

-The program of master of science in spatial information in engineering is a two-year program commenced in academic year 1999.
 The curriculum is designed to respond social needs of people highly capable in spatial information technology or geographic information system.
 The program objectives are:

+- 1. To allow more flexible curriculum structure in order to be more responsive to social needs and; - 2.
+To produce graduates highly capable in both theory and practice; - 3.
+To study and research in fields related to survey engineering and mapping, in order to improve the quality of the graduates.

+The program of master of science in spatial information in engineering is a two-year program